sajalroy2026/letnumberstalk/README.md

 VISUAL AND INTERACTION DESIGN

-Visual language: a composite of McKinsey, BCG, and Bain — McKinsey's restraint, BCG's analytical warmth, Bain's decisiveness — through a mid-century modern aesthetic.
+Visual language:  a mid-century modern aesthetic.
 The User experience should be immersive and cinematic, with deliberate, purposeful transitions as the user progresses — with full quality parity on mobile and desktop.

 REQUEST